isnotajoke/django-analyze-sessions/README.md

     on MySQL (I don't have access to a Django installation on another DBMS, so I can't vouch for how well it'll work there).
-  * The QuerySet slicing currently used to implement batching is probably not very efficient on the DBMS side of things.
-A future version of this tool may switch to a lower-level PK-based slicing scheme, which should reduce the execution time & memory footprint on the DBMS and maintain the small memory footprint in the tool at the expense of implementation complexity.
+  * The QuerySet slicing currently used to implement batching is probably not very efficient on the DBMS side of things, since QuerySet slicing gets translated to OFFSET ...
+LIMIT.
+A future version of the tool may try to be better about this.

 ## Author